 Director of Campus Dining, UM Campus Dining

-UM Campus Dining invites applications for a Director of Campus Dining .
+The University of Montana seeks a Director of Campus Dining who through vision, inspiration and creativity inspires our dining team to provide delicious meals and al la carte food options across campus, enhance the student engagement experiences through collaborations, and to elevate student experiences across campus.
 The Director of Campus Dining is responsible, under the direction of the Vice Provost for Student Success, for the direction of all aspects of the University’s self-operated dining program.
 The Director will lead the department in fulfilling its mission in accordance with the mission of the institution, and in a manner that will achieve guest satisfaction and quality service while meeting/exceeding financial goals.
 Campus Dining is comprised of residential dining (Food Zoo, Corner Store, Le Peak, registered dietician, Lommasson Custodial), retail operations (UM Concessions, UM Catering, The Bakery, The Food Court, The Iron Griz Bistro, The Market at the University Center, Bizz Buzz, Think Tank, Sidebar, Heart and Soul), operational support (assistant to the director, associate director of business operations, executive chef, director of sustainability and garden manager, director of marketing and creative director, POS/CBORD FMS administrator, personnel associate, purchasing manager, AP/AR clerks), and all third-party contracts.

 The Director of Campus Dining may also perform the duties of the Executive Director of the UM Food Service Management and Purchasing Consortium as needed.
 The incumbent may provide consultative services for the UM affiliate campuses (Montana Tech, Helena College, and UM Western) in the areas of foodservice management, meal plan development and administration, staff training, budget development, program reviews, and all related institutional foodservice needs.
 In addition, the incumbent as needed may coordinate and supervises all activity of the UM Food Service Management and Purchasing Consortium, including the UM prime vendor contract and the purchase of all food commodities bid collectively through the consortium.